denis303/codeigniter4-recaptcha/README.md

 ];
 ```

-In the settings of the reCaptcha3 validator, the first parameter you specify is expectedAction, this parameter is not required.
+In the settings of the reCaptcha3 validator, the first parameter you specify is
+expectedAction.
+The form id attribute needs to share the same name as the action.
+This allows grecaptcha.execute to be called on form submission to prevent token
+expiration warnings.

-You can override a global scoreThreshold parameter in the second reCaptcha3 rule parameter.
+You can override a global scoreThreshold parameter in the second reCaptcha3 rule
+parameter.